CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

 Alternatively, the :cpapi:`AbstractState::keyed_output` function can be called with the appropriate key from :cpapi:`CoolProp::parameters`.
 There should be essentially no difference in speed between these two methods.

+A list of possible input pairs can be found directly in the source documentation at :cpapi:`CoolProp::input_pairs`.

 Similar methodology is used in the other wrappers of the low-level interface to (mostly) generate 1-to-1 wrappers of the low-level functions to the target language.
 Refer to the examples for each language to see how to call the low-level interface, generate an AbstractState instance, etc.

 .. _partial_derivatives_low_level:

 Partial Derivatives
 -------------------